mdabdullahpotol/mdabdullahpotol/README.md

 - 👋 Hi, I’m @mdabdullahpotol
 - 👀 I’m interested in Biophysics and Drug discovery and Medicine research
 - 🌱 I’m currently learning Physics at Leipzig University
+- 🌱 I have already gained experiances in pharmacy, medicine and biophysics research
 - 💞️ I’m looking to find a position in Student Assistant
 - 📫 How to reach me ..Email: pc28ubel@studserv.uni-leipzig.de